sulaman0/substrate-aura-core-chain/README.md

 If the affected crate already has `-dev` suffix:

 * If your change is a patch, then you do not have to update any versions.
+* If your change introduces a new feature, please check if the local version